-We are excited to offer opportunities to play volleyball for girls of all skill levels.
-The St. Wenceslaus teams participate in the PAL volleyball league.
-Register according to the grade you WILL BE IN for the 2019-2020 school year.
-Students who will be in grades 5-8 will tryout and be placed on teams according to the skill level.
+Please register according to the grade the player WILL BE IN for the 2019-2020 school year.
+Students who will be in grades 5th-8th are encouraged to tryout and be placed on teams according to the skill level.
 If a 5th-8th grade student does not attend tryouts, they are welcome to play, and will be placed on the lowest level of team for their grade.
 Students in 4th grade do not try out and will play on teams with balanced skill levels.

 Registration: All INCOMING 5th graders through 8th graders must register prior to tryouts.
 INCOMING 4th graders will not have a tryout.
 The registration fee is $70 and is non-refundable.
 Registration deadline in Monday, April 29.

 Uniforms: Uniforms are long-sleeved navy jerseys.
 If you need a new jersey (all new players, and any returning players who need a new size), please order at the time of registration.
 The jersey cost ($25) is in addition to the registration fee.
 Note, the jersey’s run small, we suggest ordering a size or two larger than your daughter’s normal size.
 If the cost of the registration and/or jersey is a financial hardship, please contact Mr. Huben for scholarship options.

 Volunteering: If any parents are interested in volunteering to coach, assistant coach or be a team parent, please register now through http://www.stwenceslaussports.siplay.com/site/

 Parent Meeting: Monday, April 15, 7:00-8:00 in the St. Wenc Gym.
 A code of conduct will be discussed with signatures required before the season starts.